coderap/tinkerforge-munin/README.md

 Thanks to
 =================
-Tinkerforge, for making a GREAT Product :-)
+Tinkerforge, for making a lot of GREAT Products including Support fast as Hell :-)